jaystack/functionly/README.md

     async handle() {}
 }
 ```
-Decorate it with the [rest]() decorator.
+If you want your service to be accessible with a web request over a rest interface then you have to decorate it with the [rest]() decorator.
 We need a `path` and have to set the `cors` and the `anonymous` properties to `true` because we want to call it without authentication and from another domain.
 If we do not set the `methods` property that means it will accept `GET` requests. (default: `methods: ['get']`)
 ```js
 @rest({ path: '/getAllTodos', cors: true, anonymous: true })